-In order to measure the total OPEB liability, as of June 30, 2020 for the State OPEB Fund, a single equivalent interest rate of 7.06% was used, as compared with last year's discount rate of 7.30%.
-This is comprised of the yield or index rate for 20 year tax-exempt general obligation bonds with an average rating of AA or higher (2.21% per the Municipal Bond Index Rate) and the long-term expected rate of return.
+The discount rate used to measure the total State OPEB liability was 7.00%, as compared with last year's discount rate of 7.06%.
 The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employer will be made at the current level as averaged over the last five years, adjusted for annual projected changes in headcount.
-The Plan's fiduciary net position was not projected to be available to make all projected future benefit payments to all plan members.
-The projected depletion date when projected benefits are not covered by projected assets is 2073.
+Based on those assumptions, the State OPEB fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.

-The discount rate used to measure the total SEAD-OPEB liability was 7.30%.
+The discount rate used to measure the total SEAD-OPEB liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.

-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The long-term expected rate of return on the State OPEB and SEAD-OPEB plan investments was applied to all periods of projected benefit payments to determine the total State OPEB and SEAD-OPEB liability.